graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 Graph
-    A computational graph is the connectivity framework of a deep learning model, where nodes are operators and edges are the data streams the connect them.
+    A computational graph is the connectivity framework of a deep learning model, where nodes are operators and edges are the data streams that connect them.
 Building a deep learning model in TensorFlow is the functional equivalent of designing a graph, where specified layer operations, (e.g. fully-connected layers), are nodes, and the sequence and connectivity of